-In keeping with its mission the office works directly with A.L.P.H.A.
+In keeping with its mission the Institute works directly with A.L.P.H.A.
 (African American Leaders Promoting Higher Achievement) and the AC Culture Club (formally I.S.O.), to promote student growth and cultural understanding.
-Traditionally, Multicultural Programs also partners with other student organizations (Safe Place, FEM) as well as partner with several Adrian College Institutes to co-sponsor programs that deal with issues of diversity and race.
+The Institute also partners with other student organizations (Safe Place, FEM) as well as with several other Adrian College Institutes to co-sponsor programs that deal with issues of diversity and race.

-The office also works directly with International students in the areas of adjustment to campus life, the academic environment and to the American way of life.
+The Institute also works directly with International students in the areas of adjustment to campus life, the academic environment and to the American way of life.
 International students are provided with an Orientation Program designed to help them make a smooth transition to the college environment.
 Students are provided with an International Student Handbook (also on-line), shopping trips, and educational field trips to acquaint them with our historical/social life.